Manchester Metropolitan University is based in 2 campuses – one in Manchester and one in Crewe, Cheshire.

 Travelling to the Manchester and Cheshire campuses couldn't be easier.
-The region is well served by motorways, good public transport and Manchester International Airport is just 10 miles (16km) south of the city centre with fast and frequent rail links both to Manchester and Cheshire.
+The region is well served by motorways, good public transport and Manchester International Airport is just 10 miles (16km) south of the city centre, with fast and frequent rail links to both Manchester and Cheshire.

-There's also a free hop-on/hop-off city centre shuttle service that covers the main city centre areas, linking the main city centre railway stations, main NCP car parks and many bus and Metrolink tram stops.
+The University's Manchester campus is situated close to Manchester's city centre and the routes most commonly travelled by students are well served by public transport.
+There's a free hop-on/hop-off city centre shuttle service that covers the main city centre areas, linking the main city centre railway stations, main NCP car parks and many bus and Metrolink tram stops.

 The Cheshire campus at Crewe is signposted from Junction 16 of the M6 motorway and the campus is a 5-minute walk away from the town's mainline railways station.
 The area is also well served by public transport and mainline trains for travelling further field.